 These resources allow users to search law periodicals as far back as 1908.
 "Legal Periodicals & Books" is a bibliographic database that indexes articles from legal periodicals and law books; coverage spans from 1982 to the present.
 "Legal Periodicals Retrospective" indexes legal periodicals from 1908-1981.
 Legal periodicals indexed include law reviews, bar association journals, university publications, yearbooks, and institute and government publications.
 These indexes are restricted to the Western New England University School of Law community.
 User name, barcode number, and PIN required for off-campus access.

-IntelliConnect provides access to CCH analysis in a wide variety of practice areas, including family and elder law (includes ElderLaw Portfolios), labor and employment, securities, environmental compliance, taxation, intellectual property, human resources, and many others.
+IntelliConnect provides access to CCH analysis in a wide variety of practice areas, including family and elder law (includes ElderLaw Portfolios), labor and employment, securities, environmental compliance, intellectual property, taxation, and human resources, among others.
 Researchers may select individual sources to search, or can search across all the databases.
 Users may also create customized legal news alerts in their fields of interest using Tracker.
 User name, barcode number, and PIN required for off-campus access.

 For users who want to customize their homepage with selected Practice Areas, save documents to permanent Research Folders, set up email delivery of e-newsletters and trackers, and use other customizable features, you will need to create a User ID and password:

 On-campus customization: Click here.
 Click the "New User?
 Click here" link and register by creating your User ID (email address) and a password.
 To access your customized IntelliConnect in the future, click here and enter your User ID and password.